 Content marketing manager

-The content marketing manager oversees the entire content strategy.
+Thy oversee the entire content marketing strategy.

 They define the content goals, identify target audiences, and develop a content calendar that aligns with the overall marketing strategy.
 They also manage the content production process and ensure content quality and consistency.